Breck Associates home > Hot Springs around Breckenridge

 Arranged by closest drive time from Breckenridge

 The resort includes a hotel, cabins and a small restaurant.
-Day passes to the pools are available and there are changing room that open onto the pools.
+Day passes to the pools are available and there are changing rooms that open to the pools.
 There are several natural, stacked-rock pools located in the creek that pool the hot water and are open to resort users, and give a great natural way to soak and see the area.

 The hot springs is located up Chalk Creek Canyon so the setting is a high mountain one covered with conifers.
 The drive is beautiful and the views interesting.
 Above the resort are several ghost towns and the road turns to dirt and is soon after more of a 4-wheel drive road than one easily traveled.